-Denial of Service (DoS) attacks are nothing new, but given the explosive growth in worldwide network speeds and home computing (Especially outside of the US) DDoS has changed the game.
+Denial of Service (DoS) attacks are nothing new, but given the explosive growth in worldwide network speeds and home computing (especially outside of the US) DDoS has changed the game.
 The technical classification of DoS and DDoS attacks is a “Brute Force Attack.”
 This means that the attacking system(s) do their best to flood or crash your systems through a very large amount of basic, typical tasks.
-Think about ten people shouting at you all at the same time.
+Think about it like ten people shouting at you all at the same time.

 DDoS Mitigation Tools